suttipong-srikok/cpp_api/README.md

 The `Dockerfile` is a multi-stage build.

 1.  **Builder Stage:** This stage uses the `gcc:latest` image to build the C++ application.
-It clones the Crow repository and compiles the application.
+It clones the Crow and spdlog repositories, installs the `hiredis`, `sqlite3`, and `libsodium` client libraries, and compiles the application.
-2.  **Final Stage:** This stage uses a minimal `debian:stable-slim` image and copies the compiled application from the builder stage.
+2.  **Final Stage:** This stage uses a minimal `debian:stable-slim` image and copies the compiled application and its runtime dependencies from the builder stage.
 This results in a smaller final image.

-## Changelog

-### `refactor: Use User struct for data model`

-Refactored the application to use a `User` struct instead of `crow::json::wvalue` to store data.
-This improves type safety and code clarity.
-Added a helper function to convert the `User` struct to JSON for API responses.

-### `feat: Initial commit of C++ REST API with Crow`

-This commit introduces a basic C++ REST API using the Crow micro-framework.
-The application is containerized with Docker and includes the necessary configuration for building and running.

-Key features:
-- A simple "Hello, World" endpoint at `/`.
-- A multi-stage Dockerfile for an optimized build.
-- A `docker-compose.yml` for easy startup.
-- A `.gitignore` file for C++ and Docker projects.
-- A `README.md` with setup and usage instructions.
+The `docker-compose.yml` file defines two services:
+*   `cpp-api`: The C++ application.
+*   `redis`: The Redis server.